 - Trichotillomania: A compulsive disorder where the patient pulls out her hair, causing hair loss (12).

 - Diffuse Thinning: Hair begins thinning all over the scalp.

-- Hair Loss Due To Nutrient Deficiencies: Vitamin or mineral deficiencies can also contribute to hair loss (13).
+- Hair Loss Due To Nutrient Deficiencies: Vitamins, proteins, amino acids, or mineral deficiencies can also contribute to hair loss (13).
 Deficiencies in iron, vitamin D, selenium, and calcium can lead to hair loss.